The international exchange of Ph.D. students and academic staff at the Nicolaus Copernicus University in Toruń

 - (in the case of Action II) information about the planned conference presentation and abstract (max 1 page A4)

-- (in the case of Action I and III) a letter from the internship advisor or meeting organizer,
+- (in the case of Action I) a letter from the internship advisor or meeting organizer,

 - estimate of the cost of the trip (Annex No. 3 to the Regulations),

 - statement confirming the knowledge of the terms and conditions and about the need for the agreement to process personal data (Annex No. 4 to the Regulations).

 The submitted application is assessed by the Qualification Committee (Action I and Action II for Ph.D. students from NCU) or Scientific Organizing Committees (Action II for Ph.D.
 Students abroad NCU and Action III) in formal terms and substantive basis.
 They will take into account: